Fat, oil and grease (FOG) are by-products of cooking at home and in businesses.

-If you dispose of FOG incorrectly, it can have a huge impact on the environment, your home or business and the drain systems in our region.
-Most commonly, FOG can cause build-ups and blockages in drains that can cause costly repairs.
+Pouring fat, oil, and grease down the drain can have a huge impact on the environment, and the drain systems in our region.
+Most commonly, it can cause build-ups and blockages in drains that can cause costly repairs to homeowners and business owners.

-Contain it, don't drain it
+Contain it, don't drain it!

 - Pour oil and grease into an empty metal container or can.
 When it cools, throw it in the trash.